EDVAC: Technical description

 EDVAC's average addition time was 864 microseconds (about 1,160 operations per second) and its average multiplication time was 2,900 microseconds (about 340 operations per second).
 Time for an operation depended on memory access time, which varied depending on the memory address and the current point in the serial memory's recirculation cycle.

 The computer had 5,937 vacuum tubes and 12,000 diodes, and consumed 56 kW of power.
 It covered 490 ft² (45.5 m^{2}) of floor space and weighed 17,300 lb.
 The full complement of operating personnel was thirty people per eight-hour shift.

 EDVAC could also do floating-point arithmetic.
 It used 33 bits for the mantissa and one bit for its sign.
 It used 10 bits for the power of 2, including the sign bit.

 For executable instructions, the 44-bit word was divided into four 10-bit addresses and four bits to encode the index of an operation.
 The first two addresses were to the numbers in memory being used in the operation, the third address was for the memory location to store the result, and the fourth address was the location of the next instruction to be executed.
 Only 12 of the possible 16 instructions were used.

 Impact on future computer design

-John Von Neumann's famous EDVAC monograph, First Draft of a Report on the EDVAC, proposed the main enhancement to its design that embodied the principal "stored-program" concept that we now call the Von Neumann architecture.
+John Von Neumann's famous EDVAC monograph, First Draft of a Report on the EDVAC, proposed the main enhancement to its design that embodied the principal "stored-program" concept that is now called the Von Neumann architecture.
 This was the storing of the program in the same memory as the data.
 The British computers EDSAC at Cambridge and the Manchester Baby were the first working computers that followed this design, and it has been followed by the great majority of computers made since.
 Having the program and data in different memories is now called the Harvard architecture to distinguish it.